huebner-j/financial-freedom-app/README.md

 # Semantic versioning

 This project uses conventional commits and semantic versioning to implement a simple and automatic release process.
-If you would like to collaborate on this project, please make sure your commit messages follow the structure of conventional commits according to [https://www.conventionalcommits.org/en/v1.0.0/](https://www.conventionalcommits.org/en/v1.0.0/)
+If you would like to contribute to this project, please ensure your commit messages follow the structure of conventional commits according to [https://www.conventionalcommits.org/en/v1.0.0/](https://www.conventionalcommits.org/en/v1.0.0/)